-The Pandemic is an ongoing situation.
 At this time THDA cannot predict (i) the duration or extent of the Pandemic or any other outbreak emergency; (ii) the duration or expansion of any foreclosure or eviction moratorium affecting THDA's ability to foreclose and collect on delinquent mortgage loans; (iii) the number of mortgage loans that will be in forbearance or default as a result of the Pandemic and subsequent federal, state and local responses thereto, including the CARES Act; (iv) whether and to what extent the Pandemic or other outbreak or emergency may disrupt the local or global economy, real estate markets, manufacturing, or supply chain, or whether any such disruption may adversely impact THDA or its operations; (v) whether or to what extent THDA or other government agencies may provide additional deferrals, forbearances, adjustments, or other changes to payments on mortgage loans; or (vi) the effect of the Pandemic on the State budget, or whether any such effect may adversely impact THDA or its operations.
-However, the continuation of the Pandemic and the resulting containment and mitigation efforts could have a material adverse effect on THDA, its programs and its operations.
+The Pandemic and resulting business and market disruptions may have an adverse effect on THDA's operations, financial condition or bond ratings, to an extent that may be material.